Basis function

 In mathematics, a basis function is an element of a particular basis for a function space.
-Every function in the function space can be represented as a linear combination of basis functions, just as every vector in a vector space can be represented as a linear combination of basis vectors.
+Every function in the function space can be represented as a linear combination of basis functions.
+In finite-dimensional vector spaces, this representation is purely algebraic and involves only finitely many basis functions, whereas in infinite-dimensional settings it may take the form of an infinite series or another limiting process whose convergence depends on the topology of the space.